yox19/Early-Warning-for-Clinical-Deterioration/README.md

 - Multicentered implemnetation to assess replicabality of the model

-- Implement in emergency stup with refined parameters for robust clinical support
+- Implement in emergency setup with refined parameters and close time observation where clinical significance will more value
 ## 🚀 How to Run

 Requirements